- Heart Conditions

 CABG will help to manage your symptoms but it won’t cure coronary heart disease, so it’s possible that blockages may recur either in the grafts or in other coronary arteries.
 You might then need to have further surgery, although this is relatively uncommon.
 You may need to make lifestyle changes to help prevent your condition from getting worse.

 A successful surgery will reduce your symptoms, such as angina and shortness of breath, as well as improving your quality of life.
-This type of surgery also reduces the risk of future heart attacks and in those patients with severe coronary artery disease may improve life expectancy.
+This type of surgery also reduces the risk of future heart attacks.
+In patients with severe coronary artery disease, then CABG may improve their life expectancy.

 What are the risks?